 We are required to continuously monitor our drinking water at the entry point of the distribution system for residual disinfectant concentration at the Plum Creek Water Purification Facility.
 While Castle Rock Water has multiple ways to monitor the disinfectant concentration, an entry point monitoring instrument officially designated by the State records results on four-hour intervals to ensure that this concentration is never less than the regulatory requirement.
 The results of this regular monitoring are used to report to the State that our drinking water meets regulatory standards.
-However, for roughly a 13-hour period, beginning on the evening of May 23, 2025, and continuing through the morning of May 24, 2025, it was discovered that the entry point instrument was not monitoring.
-Although there was no loss of power to the instrument, it ceased to function and continued to hold and report the most recent concentration that it recorded, which was an acceptable value, causing no alarm.
-The entry point monitoring instrument officially designated by the State did not record real-time disinfection results for two consecutive intervals.
+However, for roughly an 18-hour period, beginning on the afternoon of May 31, 2025, through the morning of June 1, 2025, it was discovered that the entry point instrument was not monitoring.
+Although there was no loss of power to the instrument it ceased to function and continued to hold and report the most recent concentration that it recorded, which was an acceptable value, causing no alarm.
+The entry point monitoring instrument officially designated by the State did not record real-time disinfection results for three consecutive intervals.
 The failure to monitor at this one location is a violation of our regulatory monitoring requirements.
-Upon the discovery of the non-functioning instrument, the Operations staff immediately restarted the instrument and checked the results of an upstream instrument, which also monitors residual disinfectant concentration.
-Employees verified by this instrument that at no time during the 13-hour period was the residual disinfectant concentration below regulatory limits at that sampling location.
-Additionally, two bench laboratory samples were analyzed from the entry point to the distribution system.
+Upon the discovery of the non-functioning instrument, Operations staff immediately restarted the instrument and checked the results of an upstream instrument, which also monitors residual disinfectant concentration.
+Employees verified by this instrument that at no time during the 18-hour period was the residual disinfectant concentration below regulatory limits at that sampling location.
+Additionally, two grab samples were taken and analyzed from points in the distribution system.
 These results were also not below the regulatory limit.
-Castle Rock Water experienced the failure of this instrument twice within the span of one week, of which this failure was the first.
+Castle Rock Water experienced the failure of this instrument twice within the span of one week, of which this failure was the second.
 Although the instrument was successfully restarted on May 24, the faulty instrument was not replaced until June 1.